bootdotdev/blog/content/python/python-for-data-science.md

 ## 7. Data cleaning is a breeze

-The phrase “data science,” for me, conjures up images of Neo in the Matrix wearing a cool coat and doing cool stuff.
+The phrase "data science," for me, conjures up images of Neo in the Matrix wearing a cool coat and doing cool stuff.
 A lot of people don’t realize data science is a LOT of much-less-glamorous data cleaning.
 Conservative estimates place data cleaning at 80% of a data scientist’s typical workload.
 But good news: Python is great at that!

 If you want to get into data science, you need to come to terms with the fact that you’ll be doing a lot of data scrubbing, cleaning, massaging, wrangling, etc before you even make a single cool viz.
 That need is what makes learning Python for data science a great choice: it’s built to clean.